probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 A _missing_ peer is defined as a peer ID that would fit a non-full k-bucket, but is not included.
 We define the maximum number of missing peers per k-buckets to be $m=20-\#peers$.
 The plot shows the average number of missing peers per bucket, compared with the average number of missing peers per non-full k-bucket and with the average total number of peers per bucket.

 The buckets that are almost always full (19.XX peers on average **[TODO: INSERT NUMBER]**), IDs `0` to `8` have a very low number of missing peers, 0.XX **[TODO: INSERT NUMBER]** on average.
-However, the same buckets have a quite high number of missing peer per non-full bucket, 4.XX on average **[TODO: INSERT NUMBER]**.
-This implies that most of these buckets 9X.XX% **[TODO: INSERT NUMBER]** are full, but the non-full bucket are missing multiple peers on average **[TODO: INCLUDE ZOOM GRAPH ON THESE NON FULL BUCKETS?]**.
+However, the same buckets have a quite high number of missing peers per non-full bucket, 4.XX on average **[TODO: INSERT NUMBER]**.
+This implies that most of these buckets 9X.XX% **[TODO: INSERT NUMBER]** are full, but the non-full buckets are missing multiple peers on average **[TODO: INCLUDE ZOOM GRAPH ON THESE NON FULL BUCKETS?]**.
 One possible explanation is that the peers recently joined the network, and their routing table isn't fully populated yet. **[TODO: CHECK if it is the same peerIDs for which the different buckets are not full]**

 Concerning buckets with ID `9` and above, the number of missing peers per bucket almost always matches the number of missing peers per non-full bucket, for the buckets are rarely full.
-Less than `0.X` **[TODO: INSERT NUMBER]** peer on average is missing for each bucket, meaning that the network is healthy.
+Less than `0.X` **[TODO: INSERT NUMBER]** peers on average are missing for each bucket, meaning that the network is healthy.
 We will focus more on the 20 closest peers in the next section.

 **[TODO: plot ratio of missing peers for buckets 9+]**